5 Common PFA Mistakes

 - They don’t hire an experienced PFA defense attorney.

-In Pennsylvania, anyone seeking the protections of a PFA has the right to a free lawyer.
+In Pennsylvania, many people seeking the protections of a PFA can receive a free lawyer.
 But people who are served with a PFA must retain their own lawyer.
 Hiring an experienced PFA defense attorney is essential for protecting your legal rights.

 - They blindly accept the PFA.